 The credit utilization ratio compares your total outstanding debt to your total available credit.
-Experts suggest keeping this ratio below 30% if possible; 50% or greater may be a red flag to creditors who will offer you higher short-term interest rates as a result.
+Experts suggest keeping this ratio below 30% if possible; greater amounts may be a red flag to creditors who will offer you higher short-term interest rates as a result.

 Consider the effect on any other purchases you plan to make before the debt is paid down, especially if you are trying to qualify for a mortgage.

 Many people paying by credit card do so automatically as part of the e-filing process, but you can pay with your credit card by phone if you prefer.